NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 In an [earlier blogpost](../js-webapp/README.md) we discussed how to run C++ code on the web using JavaScript.
 We created a web app that executed some C++ code and then showed the result in the browser.
 While the page was running the C++ code, the page was blocked and unresponsive.
-That was not a problem then, because the computation done in the code was very quick.
-Blocked User Interface (UI) becomes a problem when we are performing tasks that take a bit longer to run.
+This wan't noticable, because the computation done in the code was very quick.
+An unresponsive User Interface (UI) becomes a problem when we are performing tasks that take a bit longer to run.

 _How to prevent blocking when running long running tasks in C++?_